 An online workshop was held September 14, 16 and 18.
-See the workshop page at the collaboration site for further information.
+The workshop’s full agenda, abstracts, and talk videos may be viewed at the collaboration’s website, here.

 1. Introduction.
 This is a brief update on the activities of our Simons Collaboration that have taken place since our fourth Annual Report was filed on June 30, 2020.
 There have been two events: a brief (1.25 hours) oral presentation with slides via Zoom to the Simons Foundation MPS on September 9 and a weeklong virtual workshop by Zoom and YouTube held September 14–18.